SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** Wait for a minimum of two clock cycles from `TWI.MCTRLA.ENABLE` until `TWI.MADDR` is written.

-**megaTinyCore note:** No concern for megaTinyCore users unless you write your own I2C implementation.
+**megaTinyCore note:** No concern for megaTinyCore users unless you write your own I2C implementation and it's particularly fast; Wire.h does not run into this issue.

 #### TWI Smart Mode Gives Extra Clock Pulse
 TWI Master with Smart mode enabled gives an extra clock pulse on the SCL line after sending NACK.

 **Workaround:** None.

-**megaTinyCore note:** No concern for megaTinyCore users unless you write your own I2C implementation, our Wire implementation doesn't use Smart Mode.
+**megaTinyCore note:** No concern for megaTinyCore users unless you write your own I2C implementation, Wire.h uses the TWI hardware in dumb mode.

 #### The TWI Master Enable Quick Command is Not Accessible
 `TWI.MCTRLA.QCEN` is not accessible from software.

 **Workaround:** None.

-**megaTinyCore note:** No concern for megaTinyCore users unless you write your own I2C implementation, our Wire implementation doesn't use that either.
+**megaTinyCore note:** No concern for megaTinyCore users unless you write your own I2C implementation, our Wire implementation doesn't quick command either.

 ### USART - Universal Synchronous and Asynchronous Receiver and Transmitter
 #### TXD Pin Override Not Released When Disabling the Transmitter